KUTlime/Installation-guide-for-Plex-Media-Server-on-Turris-Omnia/README.md

 44 4 * * * /root/installUpdate.sh >> /var/log/plexupdatejob.log 2>&1
 ```

-This will execute the script every single day at 04:44.
+This will execute the script daily at 04:44.

 ## Auto start after router reboot

-You can either use `nano` to edit `/etc/config/lxc-auto` file, or edit the file directly via WinSCP or TotalCommander + SFTP plugin.
+You can either use `nano` to edit the `/etc/config/lxc-auto` file, or edit the file directly via WinSCP or TotalCommander + SFTP plugin.

 For `nano` execute